Trisections obtained by trivially regluing surface-knots: Main Theorem

 \section{Main Theorem}

 As we have seen in Section \ref{sec:intro}, we can think about the following question.

-\begin{que} Let $S$ be a surface-knot in a 4-manifold $X$ with trisection $T$.
-Is a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$ isotopic to a stabilization of $T$?
+\begin{que} Let $S$ be a surface-knot in a closed 4-manifold $X$ with trisection $T$.
+Is a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$ diffeomorphic, especially isotopic, to a stabilization of $T$?
 In particular, if $X=S^4$, does this hold? \end{que}

 For the restricting case, we answer Question \ref{que:original question} affirmatively in Theorem \ref{main theorem}, our main theorem.